chniter/SC.StripeShoppingDoc/docs/source/profile.rst

 Profile
 =====

-Navigate to Catalog Menu to manage product list.

-If you have the Administrator Role, you can Add/Update/Delete Products.
+Navigate to your profile by clicking to your Name and you will be able to update your personnal informations.